Operating in the Pandemic Age: The Pursuit for Efficiency, Sustainability

 - Sep 18, 2020

-- By Chris Fischer, AIA, LEED AP, Steve Busse, AIA, LEED AP, Darin May, PE, LEED AP, FPE, and Paul Riemer, PE, LEED AP
+- By Chris Fischer, AIA, LEED AP, Darin May, PE, LEED AP, FPE, Paul Riemer, PE, LEED AP, and Steve Busse, AIA, LEED AP

 In August when nationally renowned University of Minnesota epidemiologist Michael Osterman, PhD, warned of a second wave of COVID-19 infections, his prediction landed as more than a call-to-action.
 It was also a reminder of the effects the pandemic had on hospitals and health systems, effects that exceeded an estimated $200 billion nationally in the first three months because of canceled non-emergent and postponed care.
 From supply chain disruptions to surge capacity and available local resources, Osterholm said there were key questions that administrators and managers needed to answer in preparing for the second wave.